-GAMES IN TUDOR ENGLAND
+GAMES IN ENGLAND IN THE 16TH CENTURY

-Rich Tudor people also enjoyed hunting.
+Rich people also enjoyed hunting.
 They went hunting deer with bows and arrows.
 After it was killed the deer was eaten.
 The rich also went hawking.
 Falcons were trained to kill other birds.

-Rich Tudors also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
+Rich people also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
 It is the same as a modern one).
 They also tennis with a leather ball stuffed with hair.
 They also played bowls and skittles.
 Playing cards were also popular.